vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

 Pros:

-> These benefits are said by an Ubuntu forum moderator.
+> Many of these benefits were said by an Ubuntu forum moderator.
 He may be biased.
-He also gave an extremely unfortunate example comparing running a small weather utility.
-The loading time is less than 1 second.
+He also gave an extremely unfortunate example running a small weather utility.
+The loading time was less than 1 second.
 He should have tried running LibreOffice, which took one user about 3 minutes to load.
 See below.

-- Developers can make one package that runs on many releases of the same distro
+- Developers can make **one package** that runs on **many releases of the same distro**.
+Also, devs can publish **one snap** which works on **multiple distros** (less interesting for Ubuntu users).

-- Snaps **automatically update** so users have the latest software without manually updating
+- Snaps **automatically update** so users have the latest software without manually updating.

   - Users who prefer manual update can override this to a great degree

-- The Snap Store provides delta updates, so users don't have to download the full snap file every time
+- The Snap Store provides **delta updates**, so users don't have to download the full snap file every time

-- Users get up to date releases (shorter delivery times between developer and user).
+- Users get up to date releases which gives us **a shorter delivery times between developer and user**.
+Developers can push out **test releases** to users who can test them before they go stable.

-- Developers can push out test releases to users who can test them before they go stable. (possibility to use tracks and choose how much on the bleeding edge you want to be)
+  > It is the possibility to use tracks and choose how much on the bleeding edge you want to be.

-- Developers can publish one snap which works on multiple distros (less interesting for Ubuntu users)
-- Less dependency issues (whait?
-But we removed them)
+- Less dependency issues.

+  > But the dependency hell was solved 10 years ago.

-- Way more security and privacy (Is it really that secure?).
+- Way more security and privacy.

+  > Is it really that secure?

 - Channel switching is a nice feature.

 Cons:

-- The startup time for snap packages when the start for the first time on a session slow.
-Still a bit slower launch after, much much slower on non ssd setups.
+- **Slow startup**.
+The first startup up is slow.
+Still, a bit slower launch after, much much slower on non ssd setups.
 15 seconds to open a calculator is not acceptable for a so-called modern distribution.
 It is an obvious loss of productivity.

+  > The same Ubuntu moderator says:
+  >
-  > The most noticeable downside of Snap is slowness at startup.
+  > > The most noticeable downside of Snap is slowness at startup.
 With many libraries and other assets to load, some of the delays get compounded.
 This is offset by the fact that snaps are compressed on disk, so there's fewer blocks to read, which is countered by the overhead of the realtime decompression taking some CPU overhead.
-  > Further on top of this is the need to stand up the necessary directories, mounts and caches to ensure the application launches correctly.
+  > > Further on top of this is the need to stand up the necessary directories, mounts and caches to ensure the application launches correctly.
 There is some overhead on doing this on first launch.
 It was way worse, and was improved recently.
 It turned out some font caches were being rebuilt on every launch of the application.
+  > >
-  > So for example on someone's machine running Libreoffice from the deb takes 0.9 seconds to launch, from the snap it takes around 1.8 seconds.
+  > > So for example on someone's machine running Libreoffice from the deb takes 0.9 seconds to launch, from the snap it takes around 1.8 seconds.
 That's certainly a difference, but it's far from the 15s.

   > I accidentally installed LibreOffice as a snap on a coworkers machine.
 It was so crap, he has no idea of linux and complained.
-It needes litereally about **3 minutes to start**.
+It needs literally about **3 minutes to start**.
 I uninstalled it, installed it with apt-get and everything was fine.
   >
   > Also I have my Nextcloud in a snap, performance wise it works fine I guess, but it's annoying that the Storage for it is in some weird snap mount I always struggle to find.

+- **Space**.
+Since snaps and flatpaks have all the relevant dependencies bundled up inside them, you end up with wasted storage space, as opposed to the package manager way of installing libraries system-wide so that they can be used by other packages that need them, and only need to be installed once.

+  > Disk space is generally not an issue, not only disks are cheap, but snaps are compressed archives, and they can re-use some special snaps of common dependencies.

+- **Snap consumes resources**.
+There is a separate service that runs at all times, used to manage how snaps function.
+This consumes system resources (maybe if you are running a low RAM system it might make a difference).

+- **Problems with integrations into some distributions**.
+Snap is hard to integrate into some distributions because it makes some assumptions about your system.
+The backend is not open, so it is harder to get it set up on a managed system than building from source and distributing it with a cache server.

+- **Snap needs research, basic flaws for users are not solved**.
+Snap in themselves are not bad - but for a smoother UX they require a "wider view" about how people use their computers.

+  > How test any and all use cases?
+Why pushing snap so strongly when basic flaws for users are not solved?
+And above all what is the meaning of LTS if it's used as a testing bed for a non mature technology?
+Snap for the moment covers none of my needs as a desktop user while .deb do.
+Safety?
+How am I not safe using .deb?

-- Canonical imposes snap by default.
+- **Canonical imposes snap by default**.
 Imposing snaps is a bad idea.
 Linux Mint for example integrates flatpak but it does not impose any software installed by flatpak.

   > If Ubuntu wants to propose some apps with snap as default, it's fine and no problem **if the deb package remains available and snap can be uninstalled.**
   >